Changan CS55

+The second generation Changan CS55 Plus was introduced in March 2021 and was called Changan UNI-S in the Middle East.
+It received a facelift which marketed as "third generation CS55 Plus" in 2025 with revised design.

 First generation

 The first generation Changan CS55 is a compact crossover SUV produced by Changan Automobile, and was launched at the 2017 Shanghai Auto Show.
 Pricing for the CS55 ranges from 74,900 yuan to 86,900 yuan, slotting the five-seat CS55 below the similarly sized Changan CS75.

-The Changan CS55 is powered by a 1.5 liter turbocharged inline-4 petrol engine with variable valve timing on both inlet and exhaust camshafts producing 156bhp and 225nm (165lb ft) mated to a 6-speed manual transmission or 6-speed automatic transmission by Aisin Warner.
+The Changan CS55 is powered by a 1.5 liter turbocharged inline-4 petrol engine with variable valve timing on both inlet and exhaust camshafts producing 156 bhp and 225 nm (165 lb ft) mated to a 6-speed manual transmission or 6-speed automatic transmission by Aisin Warner.

 The suspension features struts at the front, a multi-link axle at the rear, and anti-roll bars front and rear.
 It is equipped with electric power steering and the brakes are vented discs at the front and solid at the rear.
 A subframe carries the powertrain and front suspension.

-The styling was developed by Changan’s Turin design studio.
+The styling was developed by Changan's Turin design studio.
 However, the CUV was controversial styling wise as the CS55 was criticized for resembling the Land Rover Discovery Sport.